 We are committed to aligning the financed emissions from our portfolio of customers to net zero by 2050 or sooner, in line with the Paris Agreement goals.
 To help get there, our target by 2030 is to provide between USD750 billion and USD1 trillion of finance and investment towards the transition.

 At our 2021 Annual General Meeting, a special resolution on climate change – proposed by the HSBC Board – was backed by shareholders.
-The resolution provides further detail on our approach to the net zero transition, and how we will achieve the climate ambition we announced in October.
 It includes a commitment to phase out the financing of coal-fired power and thermal coal mining by 2030 in markets in the European Union and Organisation for Economic Cooperation and Development, and by 2040 in other markets.

 We’ve committed to reducing carbon emissions from our operations and supply chain to net zero by 2030 or sooner.